xyaman/nextjs-frontend-project/README.md

 ## UI

 - Search: It uses [FuseJS](https://fusejs.io/) to search for users.
-The search is case insensitive and it searches for the name, email and company name.
+The search is case insensitive.
 - Users: Are shown in a table.
 The table has a header with the columns: ID, Name, Email, City, Company.
 If you click a row, it shows a modal with the information of the User.
-- User Modal: It shows the user information.
-It has 3 buttons: Edit, Return and Delete/Remove.

 ## Pages